Portishead, Somerset: Sport

 Portishead has a sports and leisure complex, which was partly funded by the National Lottery as well as by funds from the Town Council and North Somerset Council.
 It houses a large swimming pool, leisure and play pools, indoor bowls, six badminton courts, a gymnasium, a fun room for toddlers, a cafeteria and a licensed bar.
 Other sporting facilities in the town include open-air tennis courts, a large outdoor swimming-pool opened in 1962 (and renovated in 2009), a boating lake, cricket ground, football and hockey pitches as well as many cycle lanes.
 The cricket club dates back to the 19th century.

 Portishead Town F.C. played in small regional leagues for years until joining the Somerset County League in 1975.
 They won the Premier Division title four times in five years between 1993–94 and 1997–98.
 After their fourth successive runner-up campaign in the 2004–05 season, Portishead successfully applied for promotion to the Western League.
 In Portishead's first season of Western League football they finished in the top half of the table only to better their performance the following season.
 In 2006–07 Portishead achieved their highest ever finish in the history of the club, finishing runners-up to Truro City.

+Media

+Regional TV news is provided by BBC West and ITV West Country.
+Television signals are received from the Mendip and the local relay transmitters.

+Local radio stations are BBC Radio Bristol on 94.9 FM, Heart West on 96.3 FM, Greatest Hits Radio South West on 107.2 FM and Hits Radio Bristol & The South West on 106.5 FM.

+The North Somerset Times (formerly known as Portishead Times) is the town's local weekly newspaper.